 This mountain is simultaneously considered by many Hawaiians to be a sacred dwelling place of spirits and deities, meanwhile the scientific community sees it as the ideal place to to elevate humankind's understanding of our relationship with the cosmos.

 Gravity was constructed by joining structural support beams from a demolished building.
 These beams appear to lean against one another, with the tallest beam supporting their collective weight.
 The title relates to the notion that what goes up, must come down, as all structures eventually fall as a result of gravity and time.

 12"x12"x30", Steel, 2013

-Hearth was created to illustrate the word "torsion."
+Hearth's conception was inspired by the word "torsion."
 A 30"x36" rectangular piece of sheet metal was compressed, twisted and warped by a combination of human effort, a vice and a mallet.

 Reminiscent of a tower or smokestack, the form inspires a feeling of upward progression or ascension.

 50"x8"x32", Cast Iron, 2013

 By using materials that have history of their own, an extra level of meaning is added to this piece.
 Nexus was composed of eight chemistry stands welded together, reanimating waste which is generated by technological and scientific advancement.

 26"x10"x24", Acetate and Steel, 2013